murphygroup/cellorganizer-documentation_old/source/chapters/45_minutes_tutorial.rst

 If you don't have your own images and did not download the full version of CellOrganizer in Step 0, then you can download some samples `here <http://murphylab.web.cmu.edu/data/Hela/3D/multitiff/3DHela_LAM.tgz>`_.
 (Note: The whole collection is 2.0 GB.)
 These are 3D HeLa images with a nuclear stain (channel 0), cell stain (channel 1) and protein stain (channel 2).
 The tagged protein is `LAMP2 <https://en.wikipedia.org/wiki/LAMP2>`_, a lysosomal protein.

-(optional) Training time can be decreased by reducing the amount of images to be reviewed.
+(optional) Training time can be decreased by reducing the number of images to be reviewed.
 This can be done by either removing images from the collection or changing the directory address to a specific range of images within the collection.

 Training Models
 ---------------